Daniboy-boy/VLVector/README.md

 vl_string - implementation of string using vl_vector.

-project_details - the exercise pdf from the course, for those who really care (;
+project_details - the exercise pdf from the course.